holser/openstack-summit-paris-2014/markdown/12-Deployment.md

-Our initial implementation of service provider and deployment workflow was not perfect as it was triggering restarts not only for the services on the particular node being deployed but globally.
+Our initial implementation of service provider and deployment workflow was not perfect as it was triggering restarts not only for the services on the particular node but globally.
 So we switched to asymmetric pacemaker cluster which does not start services by default.
 Then we refactored service provider to perform actions locally using pacemaker location constraints for start and stop actions.
 In order to make service actions local-wise we altered status method behaviour depending